Alternatives of entanglement depth and metrological entanglement criteria: f -entanglement depth

 for increasing or decreasing $f$, respectively.
 (For the proof, see Appendix~\ref{app:Depthfs.Depthf2}.)
 From this, it is also easy to see that if the generator functions $f_1,f_2:\pinv{P}_\text{I}\to\field{R}$ are both increasing or both decreasing, then

-(Indeed, if $f_1(\pinv{\xi}) \leq f_2(\pinv{\xi})$ for all $\pinv{\xi}\in\pinv{P}_\text{I}$, then $f_1(\pinv{\vs{\xi}}) \leq f_2(\pinv{\vs{\xi}})$ for all $\pinv{\vs{\xi}}\in\pinv{P}_\text{II}$ by \eqref{eq:fII}, then $\min_{\pinv{\vs{\xi}}} \bigsset{f_1(\pinv{\vs{\xi}})}{\rho\in \mathcal{D}_{\pinv{\vs{\xi}}} } \leq \min_{\pinv{\vs{\xi}}} \bigsset{f_2(\pinv{\vs{\xi}})}{\rho\in \mathcal{D}_{\pinv{\vs{\xi}}} }$, and the same holds for $\max$, then the form \eqref{eq:Depthf2} for $D_f$ leads to the claim.)
+(Indeed, if $f_1(\pinv{\xi}) \leq f_2(\pinv{\xi})$ for all $\pinv{\xi}\in\pinv{P}_\text{I}$, then $f_1(\pinv{\vs{\xi}}) \leq f_2(\pinv{\vs{\xi}})$ for all $\pinv{\vs{\xi}}\in\pinv{P}_\text{II}$ by~\eqref{eq:fII}, then $\min_{\pinv{\vs{\xi}}} \bigsset{f_1(\pinv{\vs{\xi}})}{\rho\in \mathcal{D}_{\pinv{\vs{\xi}}} } \leq \min_{\pinv{\vs{\xi}}} \bigsset{f_2(\pinv{\vs{\xi}})}{\rho\in \mathcal{D}_{\pinv{\vs{\xi}}} }$, and the same holds for $\max$, then the form~\eqref{eq:Depthf2} for $D_f$ leads to the claim.)
 This is remarkable, since the one-parameter classifications given by the generator functions $f_1$ and $f_2$ may be (actually, they usually are) incompatible, that is, may lead to classes intersecting nontrivially.

-Note that the $f$-entanglement depth \eqref{eq:Depthf} can also be formulated in terms of optimization over decompositions.
-Having the restriction of $D_f$ in \eqref{eq:Depthf} to the pure states, we have
+Note that the $f$-entanglement depth~\eqref{eq:Depthf} can also be formulated in terms of optimization over pure decompositions.
+Having the restriction of $D_f$ in~\eqref{eq:Depthf} to the pure states, we have

 for increasing or decreasing $f$, respectively.
 (For the proof, see Appendix~\ref{app:Depthfs.Depthfdec}.
-The minimization/maximization is taken over all the $\rho=\sum_{j=1}^m p_j\pi_j$ pure convex decompositions of $\rho$, that is, for all $m\in\field{N}$, for all $j=1,2,\dots,m$, $\pi_j\in\mathcal{P}$, $p_j>0$, $\sum_{j=1}^m p_j=1$ for which we use the shorthand notation $\decomp$ above.)
-The meaning of the formulation \eqref{eq:Depthfdec} of the $f$-entanglement depth is that the state $\rho$ can optimally be mixed by the use of pure states of $f$-entanglement at most/least $D_f(\rho)$.
+The first minimization/maximization is taken over all the $\rho=\sum_{j=1}^m p_j\pi_j$ pure convex decompositions of $\rho$, that is, for all $m\in\field{N}$, for all $j=1,2,\dots,m$, $\pi_j\in\mathcal{P}$, $p_j>0$, $\sum_{j=1}^m p_j=1$ for which we use the shorthand notation $\decomp$ above.
+This is a discrete function, the minimum or maximum are taken for $m\leq \dim(\mathcal{D})+1= d^{2n}$ due to Carathéodory's theorem.)
+The meaning of the formulation~\eqref{eq:Depthfdec} of the $f$-entanglement depth is that the state $\rho$ can optimally be mixed by the use of pure states of $f$-entanglement at most/least $D_f(\rho)$.

-Note that if a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a \emph{monotone} function $g:\field{R}\to\field{R}$, then the $f$-entanglement depth \eqref{eq:Depthf} is transformed as
+Note that if a generator function $f:\pinv{P}_\text{I}\to\field{R}$ is composed with a \emph{monotone} function $g:\field{R}\to\field{R}$, then the $f$-entanglement depth~\eqref{eq:Depthf} is transformed as